chorhatarahuduketuri/MachineLearningProjects/scikitLearnDatasets/README.md

 ##### Step four
 The fourth step is to 'consider what sorts of models would be appropriate, as well as understand which sorts of algorithms will work and which will not.
 Feature engineering should also be undertaken at this stage, in the case of any selected model that would benefit from or require it.'\
 Given that this is a classification problem with 596 labelled data points I should use linear SVC, according to scikit learn's algorithm selection cheat-sheet.\
 I will use linear SVC.
-However, due to the ease of implementation, as in the Iris analysis I will use logistic regression as well.\
+However, due to the ease of implementation, as in the Iris project I will use logistic regression as well.\
 I will also mean normalise the training data now, and split it into 70% training data, and 30% testing data.
-As with the Iris analysis, I will also generate polynomial features, although only up to the 2nd degree (due to number of features), to see if this increases accuracy.
+As with the Iris project, I will also generate polynomial features, although only up to the 2nd degree (due to number of features), to see if this increases accuracy.

 ##### Step five
-'Design, create, and/or train the model'\
+'Design, create, and/or train the model'
 ###### Logistic Regression
 I created two logistic regression models, one for the unmodified data, and one for the 2nd degree polynomial data.

 ###### Support Vector Machines
 For the SVMs, I used the SVC model instead of the LinearSVC model.
 This is because I wanted to compare the effectiveness of the radial basis function 'RBF' kernel against that of the linear kernel.
-The RBF kernel is the default, and is the one used in the Iris analysis.
+The RBF kernel is the default, and is the one used in the Iris project.
 SVC(kernel='linear') is equivalent to LinearSVC, so it simplifies the code to only import and use SVC, then specify the desired kernel in the parameters.

 ##### Step six
 'Evaluation of model on Validation set'\